Nurbekprodev/Club-Management-System/README.md

-Great — I can help you craft a **professional, polished README** for your ClubWeave project.
-To make it truly strong, I’ll create a full structured README with:

-✔ Professional formatting
-✔ Clear project explanation
-✔ Features
-✔ Tech stack
-✔ Installation
-✔ Database setup
-✔ Login system notes (hashed passwords, roles)
-✔ Folder structure
-✔ Screenshots placeholders
-✔ Contribution, License, and Credits

-Below is a complete ready-to-use README.md.
-You can copy it as-is or tell me if you want it personalized further.

----

 # 📘 **ClubWeave – University Club Management System**

 ClubWeave is a full-featured web application designed to centralize the management of university clubs, events, members, and administrative workflows.